ted423/svn-docker/README.md

 ---

-# DISCONTINUED
-I am sorry but I could not give this repo the love it deserves. 😞
-So I decided to archive it and make it read only, so people can fork and apply their changes.

-Thank you to everyone that contributed! ❤️

 # Description
 Lightweight container providing an SVN server, based on **Alpine Linux** and S6 process management (see [here](https://github.com/smebberson/docker-alpine) for details).